TB

 Are online color blind tests accurate?

 Online tests are good for initial screening but not clinically accurate.
 Screen calibration and brightness affect results.
-Standard Ishihara plates may only catch around 50% of CVD cases.
+Ishihara-based tests have detection limitations depending on the type of CVD.
 See an optometrist for a formal diagnosis.

 Can kids take a color blind test?